yongzhizhan/archetypes/README.md

-a private archetype, it current support:
+## a private archetype,
+current it support:

 1. jetty webapp archetype